Sustainability Actions of Eric Moore Partnership Medical Practice

 Find out what you can do to be more sustainable

-As well as the things we are doing as a Practice to be more sustainable, we are encouraging patients to be more sustainable too.
-Below are some ideas of small, often health related, changes you can make which can help the environment, and which can also often save you money too.
+As well as the things we are doing as a practice to be more sustainable, we are encouraging patients to be more sustainable too.
+Below are some ideas of small, often health related, changes you can make which can help the environment, and which can also often save you money.

-If you have other ideas about what we can do as a Practice to be more sustainable please let us know.
+If you have other ideas about what we can do as a practice to become more sustainable please let us know.
 Likewise if you’ve thoughts on what patients can do more or less of to help the environment we would love to hear from you.

 Sustainability has become a standing agenda item on Patient Participation Group meetings.